Charlotte

 Affordable cremation Charlotte NC

-In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in a green burial from families.
+In a recent survey, the National Funeral Directors Association found that 72% of funeral homes reported increased interest in green burials from families.
 At present, families typically have two options – traditional burial or cremation.
 However, a ‘natural’ green burial is less expensive than a traditional burial and more environmentally friendly than cremation.

-There are currently three cemeteries offering green burial options in North Carolina.
+There are currently three cemeteries in North Carolina that offer green burial options.
 Typically, a green funeral will cost between $3,000 and $5,000.

 Carolina Memorial Sanctuary, located in Asheville in Western NC, is a Conservation Burial Ground, and there are also 3 Hybrid green cemeteries.
 Details can be found in our Green Burial Directory.